Revit Q&A:

 A very good source for additional Families is Revit City: http://www.revitcity.com Click on Join and join it (free) as a member so you can download the thousands of Family files that your colleagues have uploaded for your use.

-Reed Construction Data has embarked on an ambitious project to collect Revit Families in a large database.
-A free sample database can be ordered through their website at http://www.reedconstructiondata.com/building-information-modeling/bim-library/
+Reed Construction Data has embarked on an ambitious project to collect Revit Families in a large database called their "Smart BIM library" which they lease for about $500.00 per year.
+A free sample small database can be ordered through their website at http://www.reedconstructiondata.com/building-information-modeling/bim-library/

 Normally you want the earth hatch pattern to be shown under the basement floor, as well as against the foundation wall.
 To change the thickness of the topography, select the "Settings" pull-down menu, then "Site Settings."
 This will bring up the Site Settings dialogue box.
 You can then change the "Elevation of poche base" to a dimension aboput 2 feet deeper than the deepest part of your basement.